top of page

 "How do I know if Anxiety is an issue for my child?"

-• Seems to consistently worry about relationships, school or specific events.
+• Ongoing worry about school, friendships, or specific events

 "As a parent, I feel a huge boulder has been lifted from my shoulders knowing my daughter has someone to talk to during difficult times"